ArturKlauser/raspberrypi-rstudio/README.md

 ```
 docker run --rm --name rserver -v $PWD/work:/home/rstudio -p 8787:8787 -d raspberrypi-rstudio-server
 ```
-The rstudio-server will start in the docker container named =rserver= and start to listen on its default port 8787.
-You now simply point your web browser to =http://<your_raspberry_pi>:8787= where you will be greeted by a login screen.
-The image is set up with a default user name of =rstudio= and password of =raspberry=.
-You can override those at image build time by adding =--build-arg USER=foo= =--build-arg PASSWORD=bar= to the command line.
+The rstudio-server will start in the docker container named `rserver` and start to listen on its default port 8787.
+You now simply point your web browser to `http://<your_raspberry_pi>:8787` where you will be greeted by a login screen.
+The image is set up with a default user name of `rstudio` and password of `raspberry`.
+You can override those at image build time by adding `--build-arg USER=foo` `--build-arg PASSWORD=bar` to the command line.
 After entering those credentials you will see the RStudio development environment in your web browser.

 Most likely you will want to keep the results of your work around across container restarts.
-For this, the server image is expected to be used with a working directory from your host (=$PWD/work= above) mounted into the =/home/rstudio= directory of the =rserver= container.
+For this, the server image is expected to be used with a working directory from your host (`$PWD/work` above) mounted into the `/home/rstudio` directory of the `rserver` container.

 ## Getting the .deb Package Files
 If what you want to do is not running RStudio in a Docker container but